dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 Step 1: Start the Right Cleaning Company for You

 It’s also worthwhile to check out the local market.
 Is there a higher demand for commercial or residential cleaning services in your area?
 Where do you have the least competition?
-The type of services you choose will determine what kinds of training, insurance and license you’ll need, so do your research carefully!
+Before you open your doors, strategically choose:

-A residential cleaning business mainly cleans homes and usually focuses on cleaning floors, bedrooms, and bathrooms.
+A residential cleaning business typically cleans homes and apartments, focusing on floors, bedrooms, kitchens, and bathrooms.

-A commercial cleaning business handles spaces like offices, hospitals, schools, retail storefronts, and other large spaces where businesses operate.
+A commercial cleaning business handles offices, hospitals, schools, retail spaces, and other commercial facilities.

 Step 2: Decide on Your Cleaning Company Name